RazaCodeRepo/Gray-Scale-And-Negative-Images/README.md

 # Gray-Scale-And-Negative-Images
-This project involved writing a Java software that would take as input different image pictures and convert them into grayscale and negative images as per user requirement.
-The software involved use of Java's Image Resource library and provides the user with the ability to maniputlate and play around with digital photographs and images.
+This project takes multiple image pictures and converts them into their grayscale or negative equivalent.
+It comprises of two files: one for grayscale and the other for negative conversion.Both converters make use of the Java Image Resource library.

-Details of each of these projects is given below:
+Details of each of these project is given below:

 Grayscale
 Grayscale is the conversion of a colored image into black-and-white.
 This project allows the user to select multiple pictures and convert them into their gray-scale equivalent.
 A sample conversion is given below: